Connect with others who understand.

 • White spots, flaking, pitting (shallow or deep dents) of the nails, or lifting of the nail bed

-Treatment of psoriatic arthritis includes pain management as well medications that halt the progression of joint damage.
+Treatment of psoriatic arthritis includes pain management as well as medications that halt the progression of joint damage.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
 Learn more about her here.